-You learn how to do the activities that enable businesses and other organizations to operate successfully when you study business administration.
-Subjects include accounting, financial management, human resource management, marketing, planning and team management.
+Students of a business administration course learn how to do the activities that enable businesses and other organizations to operate successfully.
+Key subjects often include accounting, financial management, human resource management, marketing, planning, and team management.

 With the help of subject examples, let’s explore what it means to study business administration and how a course could boost your career.